YanaSn0/Tampermonkey/readme.md

 - 1.8 fixed: Tightened logic to prevent going to home and entering in the composer after 4.
 - 1.9 added: Regenerates each time if checked.
 Added more emoji and closer.
 - 1.10 fixed: Default to 0 to 2 emoji and regenerate new to true.
 Settings stay set.
+- 1.11 added: Can now set your vibe to Flirty, Boost, Crypto and Pro.

 # [PayPal-Donations](https://www.paypal.com/donate/?hosted_button_id=9LWWH273HEVC4 "Donate to YanaHeat") ⬅️